prep-gh/flowcrypt-docs/_pages/business/enterprise.md

  - enforce message signing
  - enforce entering pass phrase for every session
  - forbid or enforce pass phrase changes
+ - disable publishing of your Public Keys
+ - use custom keyservers based on recipient domain
  - tell us what you need: `human@flowcrypt.com`

 ## Legacy systems compatibility